manybabies/mb4-analysis/README.md

 # Data storage and organization

 - Data from the main study is stored on the project's OSF repository
-- To reproduce analyses, download "clean_data.csv," "cb_orders.csv," and "contributing_lab_list.csv" from OSF and place it in the "main_data" folder under the "final_analysis" folder
+- To reproduce analyses, download "clean_data.csv," "cb_orders.csv," and "contributing_lab_list.csv" from OSF and place it in the "main_data" folder

 # Cleaning and Analysis scripts used in manuscript ('final_analysis' folder)